Tyramine: Biological activity

 Research reveals a possible link between migraines and elevated levels of tyramine.
 A 2007 review published in Neurological Sciences presented data showing migraine and cluster diseases are characterized by an increase of circulating neurotransmitters and neuromodulators (including tyramine, octopamine, and synephrine) in the hypothalamus, amygdala, and dopaminergic system.
 People with migraine are over-represented among those with inadequate natural monoamine oxidase, resulting in similar problems to individuals taking MAO inhibitors.
 Many migraine attack triggers are high in tyramine.

 If one has had repeated exposure to tyramine, however, there is a decreased pressor response; tyramine is degraded to octopamine, which is subsequently packaged in synaptic vesicles with norepinephrine (noradrenaline).
 Therefore, after repeated tyramine exposure, these vesicles contain an increased amount of octopamine and a relatively reduced amount of norepinephrine.
 When these vesicles are secreted upon tyramine ingestion, there is a decreased pressor response, as less norepinephrine is secreted into the synapse, and octopamine does not activate alpha or beta adrenergic receptors.

 When using a MAO inhibitor (MAOI), an intake of approximately 10 to 25 mg of tyramine is required for a severe reaction, compared to 6 to 10 mg for a mild reaction.

 Tyramine, like phenethylamine, is a monoaminergic activity enhancer (MAE) of serotonin, norepinephrine, and dopamine in addition to its catecholamine-releasing activity.
 That is, it enhances the action potential-mediated release of these monoamine neurotransmitters.
 The compound is active as a MAE at much lower concentrations than the concentrations at which it induces the release of catecholamines.
 The MAE actions of tyramine and other MAEs may be mediated by TAAR1 agonism.

+When given via intracerebroventricular injection in rodents pre-treated with monoamine oxidase inhibitors (MAOIs), tyramine has been found to induce the head-twitch response in rodents.
+This effect appears to be mediated by induction of serotonin release.